zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 ruby "3.0.2"
 ```

-You should also be running the same version of Ruby locally.
-You can check this by running `$ ruby -v`.
-You can get more information on [specifying your Ruby version on Heroku here](https://devcenter.heroku.com/articles/ruby-versions).
+Always use the same version of Ruby locally, too.
+Confirm the local version of ruby with `ruby -v`.
+Refer to the [Ruby Versions](ruby-versions) article for more details on defining a specific ruby version.

-## Store your app in Git
+## Store The App in Git

-Heroku relies on [Git](http://git-scm.com/), a distributed source control management tool, for deploying your project.
-If your project is not already in Git, first verify that `git` is on your system:
+Heroku relies on [Git](http://git-scm.com/), a distributed source control management tool, for deploying applications.
+If the application is not already in Git, first verify that `git` is on the system with `git --help`:

 ```term
 :::>- $ git --help
 :::>> | $ head -n 5
 ```

-If you don't see any output or get `command not found` you need to install Git on your system.
+Git is not present if the command produces no output or `command not found`.
+Install Git on the system.

-Once you've verified that Git works, first make sure you are in your Rails app directory by running `$ ls`:

-The output should look like this:
+After verifying Git is functional, navigate to the root directory of the Rails app.
+The contents of the Rails app looks something like this when using `ls`:

 ```term
 :::>> $ ls
 ```

-Now run these commands in your Rails app directory to initialize and commit your code to Git:
+Within the Rails app directly, initialize a local empty Git repository and commit the app’s code:

 ```term
 :::>- $ git init